duarteapcoelho/prizm_racing/README.md

 - To improve performance, the cones that are too far away from the camera are replaced with a simpler model and the ones even further away aren't drawn at all.

 #### Potential rendering performance improvements
-- Use DMA to clear the screen
+- Use DMA to clear the screen and draw the grass (in progress)
-- Draw the grass without using the 3D renderer (maybe using DMA)
 - Clip models before clipping triangles

 ### Multiplayer